isomerpages/imda-sgdigitaloffice/_programmes/0-hawkers-go-digital.md

 To help our hawkers safely operate in the post-COVID future, we’ve lined up a few initiatives to get things started.

 #### Go contactless, go e-payment!
 In these extraordinary times, maintaining public health and safety is a top priority.
-To help stallholders reduce physical contact with their customers, we encourage adoption of the SGQR[1], unified e-payment solution.
+To help stallholders reduce physical contact with their customers, we encourage adoption of the SGQR [1](#1), unified e-payment solution.

 Enterprise Singapore (“ESG”) and the Infocomm Media Development Authority (“IMDA”) are partnering the Housing and Development Board (“HDB”), JTC Corporation (“JTC”) and National Environment Agency (“NEA”) to accelerate the roll-out of the Unified e-Payment Solution nationwide in HDB coffee shops, NEA hawker centres and JTC industrial canteens.